jolly-io/Data-Science-and-Engineering/README.md

 ### Notes on Artificial Intelligence, LLMs, Machine Learning & Data Science & Engineering

 ### Claude 101
-Claude is more than just a chatbot, it's a thinking partner....
+Claude is more than just a chatbot, it's an AI assistant designed to be a thinking partner....

 `Mis-en-scene`